The mental and social impact of the epidemic, extreme weather events

 adaptive and can be triggered by a perceived threat.

-Our fear of coronavirus and the pandemic is multifaceted.
-There's
+Our fear of climate change, the pandemic and an unstable

 the fear of the unknown.
-The fear of disease.
 The fear of illness.
+The fear of death.

 And that fear can rapidly spread through populations.
 Particularly

-if famous people or leading politicians fall victims to the virus.
+if famous people or leading politicians display emotional fear and

 Obviously some of us are more prone to fear than others.
 Similar